PHOTOSYNTHESISING FLOWERPOTS

 Thanks to: Fungicha, KYOTO Design Lab, Kyoto Institute of Technology Waseda University, Assoc.
 Prof. Kazutoshi Tsuda, Prof. Hiroya Tanaka, Prof. Hideo Iwasaki and artist and curator Ryuta Aoki.

-This project on Photosynthesising Flowerpots searches for more sustainable processes so necessary in the context of climate change.
-The Crafts that have symbolised thousands of years of human civilisation, drawing man away from nature through art and the mastery of fire, are brought back to a reciprocal relationship with the living.
-Thousands of years of human craftsmanship are thus repurposed, reshaped, restored.
-And as in the living world, each flowerpot is manufactured slightly differently from the next, depending on the local weather conditions of the place where it ends up.
+Crafts that have symbolised thousands of years of human civilisation, drawing us away from nature through art and the mastery of fire, are here brought back to a reciprocal relationship with the living.
+And as in the living world, each flowerpot is manufactured slightly differently from the next, depending on the local weather conditions of the place where it’s located.

 Work in progress: photosynthesising-flowerpots.bio